AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What percent of the population has driven drunk?

-According to 2020 data from the National Survey on Drug Use and Health, about 7 percent of U.S. residents ages 16 and older admitted to driving under the influence of alcohol in the prior year.
+According to the most recent data from the National Survey on Drug Use and Health, about 7 percent of U.S. residents ages 16 and older admitted to driving under the influence of alcohol in the prior year.

 France had the highest average number of days where people consumed alcohol in 2020: 132 days out of 365 (about 36 percent of the time).
 People in the U.S., in contrast, drank about 22 percent of the time, according to the 2021 Global Drug Survey.